 When life gets busy, cooking homemade meals for the whole family feels like a tall order but you can quickly cut prep time in half by stockpiling the freezer with healthy frozen food.
 Forget about oven fries and frozen ready meals you might remember from the 80s, nowadays you can knock up tasty, nutrient-rich and money-saving meals using natural ingredients - that happen to be frozen!
 Whether you want to cut out peeling and chopping veg or don't have time to cook brown rice, these sneaky frozen food hacks mean you can get dinner on the table in next to no time.

-Frozen Food Saviour 1: Frozen king prawns with garlic and herb butter
+Frozen Food Saviour 1: Frozen king prawns

 Try it with: Italian-inspired prawn linguine